-Open enrollment is the season to buy health insurance through the Affordable Care Act’s federal and state exchanges.
-Yet it’s also possible to purchase health insurance outside of the Open Enrollment period, as long as you have experienced what’s known as a “qualifying life event.”
+Generally, Open Enrollment is the only time of year that you can apply for health insurance through the Affordable Care Act’s federal and state exchanges.
+However, it’s also possible to purchase health insurance outside of the Open Enrollment Period, as long as you’ve experienced one of these events.

-Having a baby–or adopting a baby or child–is clearly a life-changing event and it is important to protect your child’s health as well as your financial well-being.
-New parents need to find the right pediatrician for their child, make sure they get the health care they need now and understand what they may need in the future.
-Your current health plan, however, may not be the right one for a growing family, which is why the government considers a birth or adoption a qualifying life event to give you the chance to find a plan that best serves the needs of your growing family.
+Yes, having a baby–or adopting a baby or child—counts as a life-changing event and it’s important to protect your child’s health.
+New parents need to find the right pediatrician, as well as apply for the health care they need now and understand what they may need in the future.
+Your current health plan, however, may not be the right one for a growing family, which is why the government considers a birth or adoption a qualifying life event to give you the chance to find a plan that best serves the needs of your loved ones.

-The average 26-year-old has already had six jobs since they were 18, according to the Bureau of Labor Statistics.
+No, getting a new job is not a qualifying life event.
+However, the loss of job-sponsored health insurance is considered qualifying, and gives you time to find a plan.
 Whether you were laid off or voluntarily left your job, you’ll probably face a period of time without health insurance.
-Fortunately, the loss of job-sponsored health insurance is considered a qualifying life event, and gives you time to find an affordable plan.
-One caution: if you voluntarily drop a job-based plan without leaving your job, you won’t qualify for the Special Enrollment Period.
+One caution: if you voluntarily drop a job-based plan without leaving your job, you won’t be eligible for the Special Enrollment Period.